metonym/svelte-pincode/README.md

 `code` can be set programmatically.

-Type in some initial values and then try setting or clearing the code using the buttons.
+In the following example, type some initial values and try setting or clearing the code.

 <!-- prettier-ignore-start -->
 ```svelte